ddt3/proxmox-flatcar/README.md

 # Create Flatcar VMs in ProxMox
 This repository contains some scripts that I created for personal use.
 With these scripts I can create a flatcar VM on my proxmox cluster, using ignition files for set-up.
+I assume it might have value for others too, so feel free to use this.

 #### Prequisites
 * For these scripts to work a webserver is needed that serves the ignition files.